 - Wheelchairs will be available and sanitized after each use.

-- We will encourage patrons to use all available exits after performances and will direct the audience to exit by row to minimize crowding.
+- We will encourage patrons to use all available exits after performances.

-- Our theatre and lobby, including seats, armrests, and other high-touch surfaces, will be sanitized after each performance using a combination of disinfectant sprays, wipes, and high-tech electrostatic sprays.
+- Our theatre, lobby, and restrooms, including seats, armrests, and other high-touch surfaces, will be sanitized after each performance using a combination of disinfectant sprays, wipes, and electrostatic sprays.